alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 good at puzzlehunts, or relatively good at puzzlehunts, but I've been on a winning MIT Mystery Hunt team twice and recently was on the 2nd place team for the [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.
+These were definitely team efforts, but I know I made significant contributions to both.

+Those hunts
-These were definitely team efforts, but I know I made significant contributions in both, and those hunts cover the spectrum between puzzlehunts where the winner is the one with fastest break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
+cover the spectrum between puzzlehunts where the bottleneck is break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
 After doing puzzlehunts for well over a decade, I've picked up some habits I'd like to share.